 - Provide operational and logistical support (i.e. facilitating the process associated with obtaining permits and legal documents, identifying housing, accessing work spaces and IT equipment).

 - Assist the Finance Manager on tracking financial expenditure and budget planning throughout the duration of the program

 - Experience in a student development environment, preferably with international programming experience

-- Experience working directly with Arabic speaking scholars or fellows at the post-secondary level
+- Experience working directly with international students, scholars or fellows at the post-secondary level

 The candidate should be a self-starter able to envision a development pathway for the program and execute upon that vision under the guidance of the Deputy Director and Program Manager.

 - The candidate must have outstanding organizational and time management skills and be extremely detail-oriented in an academic environment.